HypothesisWorks/hypothesis/docs/reproducing.rst

       def test_some_code(self, x):
           assert True

-It is *not* permitted for a single example to be a mix of positional and keyword arguments.
+As with ``@given``, it is not permitted for a single example to be a mix of positional and keyword arguments.
 Either are fine, and you can use one in one example and the other in another example if for some reason you really want to, but a single example must be consistent.

 -------------------------------------
 Reproducing a test run with ``@seed``